 I was born in Tehran, Iran.
 I obtained my bachelor's degree in electrical engineering in Tehran before moving to the United States to pursue my master's and then PhD in Neuroscience.
-I have recently moved to Cambridge to continue my postdoctoral research at Harvard University.
+I am currently a postdoctoral researcher in neuroscience at Harvard University.

 Art has always been an integral part of my life.
 I have been playing a musical instrument called the Kanun for the past 29 years.
 My training in art started also many years ago in Tehran where I took courses in drawing and acrylic painting.
 More recently, I have studied creative painting at the Ottawa School of Art.
 Through the years, I have made paintings in acrylic, oil, watercolor and gouache.